damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 Of course, you can replace `gitlab.com` with the URL of your own GitLab instance.

-**Note:** Linking your first commit to your issue is going to be relevant for tracking your process far ahead with GitLab Cycle Analytics.
+**Note:** Linking your first commit to your issue is going to be relevant for tracking your process far ahead with [GitLab Cycle Analytics](#feedback).
 It will measure the time taken for planning the implementation of that issue, which is the time between creating an issue and making the first commit.
-{: .alert .alert-success}
+{: .note .alert .alert-success}

 ### Merge Request